This & That: The Birds, The Bees and The Bunnies

 The Birds: Watching young people take on leadership roles has been so inspiring.
 Below I feature a local 17-year old high school student who is leading our Earth Day Hike.

 The Bees: Honey bees are easily amongst the most important insects to humans on Earth.
+Don’t forget to also check out New Moon Honey.

 The Bunnies: There are no bunnies, but I like alliteration and what brings in a New York City spring more than the hat pageantry of the Easter walking parade on Fifth Avenue?
 Scroll down to witness some real creativity on display.